rguerraty/rguerraty.github.io/_pages/teaching.md

 classes: wide
 layout: splash
 ---
-I teach general physics courses at Pontificia Universidad Católica de Chile, with experience across civil engineering and health sciences programs.
+I teach general physics courses at Pontificia Universidad Católica de Chile.

-Previously, I have taught undergraduate and graduate courses such as General Relativity, Classical Mechanics, Electromagnetism, Newtonian Physics, among others, both for engineering and physics and astronomy programs.
+I have taught undergraduate and graduate courses such as General Relativity, Classical Mechanics, Electromagnetism, Newtonian Physics, among others, both for engineering and physics and astronomy programs.

-Resources from my courses will be posted here soon.
+Resources from my courses are constantly posted here (mostly in Spanish).

 ----------------------------------------